jerrycyng/jerrycyng/README.md

 - 👋 Hello everyone, this is Jerry Ng from Hong Kong.

-- 🏫 I am currently a sophomore BBA Finance and Data Science student from the City University of Hong Kong.
+- 🏫 I am currently a sophomore BBA Finance and Computer Science student from the City University of Hong Kong.

 - 👀 I’m interested in finance and data science.